aklsh/EE1103/README.md

 # About this Repo

-  * Contains all of the material used in EE1103 - all assignments with example code, along with questions and quizzes(questions as a separate pdf) and some further material uploaded by Prof. Anil Prabhakhar.
+  * Contains all of the material used in EE1103: Numerical Methods (Jul-Nov 2018) - all assignments with example code, along with questions and quizzes(questions as a separate pdf) and some further material uploaded by Prof. Anil Prabhakhar.
   * The links to websites for reference, given in the course are present in [Links](https://github.com/aklsh/EE1103/blob/master/Links.md).
   * Note to students who are using this repo for reference:
     * [Download and install git](https://git-scm.com/downloads) on your computer.